 This article will explain the basic principles of a 4 axis CNC machine and 5 axis CNC machine and how they can help improve your machining project.
 It will also talk about other CNC machining axes in order for you to easily compare 3 axis vs 4 axis vs 5 axis CNC machining.

 To easily compare 3 axis vs 4 axis vs 5 axis CNC machining, there is a need to talk about each axis.
 We will introduce 3 axis CNC machining, which is the most widely used CNC machining axis today.

-A typical 3-axis CNC mill creates parts by moving its spindle up and down, side to side, and back and forth (Y-axis), and up and down (Z-axis), according to the illustration above.
+A typical 3 axis CNC mill creates parts by moving its spindle side to side (X-axis), back and forth (Y-axis), and up and down (Z-axis), according to the illustration above.
 The cutting tool, attached to the spindle, cuts pieces away from the workpiece as the spindle moves along those three axes.
 For some machined parts, this is a perfectly suitable way to work.
 However, the 3-axis set-up has some severe limitations, which are:

 Rotation about the X-axis is called the A-axis, rotation about the Y-axis is called the B-axis, and rotation about the Z-axis is called the C-axis.

 A 5 axis CNC machine can utilize any two of these rotational axes, depending on its configuration.
 (4 axis CNC machines utilize one which is the A-axis)